inventree/inventree-docs/docs/buy/po.md

 In the event that the order won't be processed, user has the option of cancelling the order instead.
 To do so, simply click on the <span class='fas fa-times-circle'></span> button on the main purchase order detail panel and confirm the purchase order has been cancelled.

+### Duplicate Purchase Order

+Duplicating a Purchase Order allows the user to quickly create a new *copy* of an existing order, using the same supplier and line item information.

+To duplicate an existing order, select the *Duplicate Order* action from the menu in the top-right of the screen (as shown below):

+{% with id="purchase_order_duplicate", url="buy/po_duplicate.png", description="Duplicate Purchase Order" %}
+{% include "img.html" %}
+{% endwith %}

+This opens the following dialog, where you can adjust the parameters of the new order before proceeding to actually create the new order.
+You can see in the screenshot below that some extra options are provided in this form, to control duplication of individual line items.

+{% with id="purchase_order_duplicate_2", url="buy/po_duplicate_2.png", description="Duplicate Purchase Order" %}
+{% include "img.html" %}
+{% endwith %}

+A new purchase order is then created based on the currently selected order:

+{% with id="purchase_order_duplicate_3", url="buy/po_duplicate_3.png", description="Duplicate Purchase Order" %}
+{% include "img.html" %}
+{% endwith %}